 - In Places to visit Tips for travellers

 Princes Islands of Istanbul | How to Get to Princes Island

 How To Get To Princes’ Islands

 There are public ferries that do operate all year long from either theEuropean or the Asian side of Istanbul.
-The cruises are much more frequent in the summertime as the population of the Islands becomes more than 5 times the winter.
+The cruises are much more frequent in the summertime as the population of the Islands becomes more than 5 times in the winter.
 The busiest hubs are Eminonu and Kabatas from the European side.
 Kadikoy and Bostanci are the piers that the boats depart frequently from the Asian side.
-The main service provider is Sehir Hatlari and they operate with big passenger boats.
-Also, there are cruise operators like Turyol, Dentur or Mavi Marmara which generally offer services in the high season.
+The main service provider is Sehir Hatlari, and they operate with big passenger boats.
+Also, there are cruise operators like Turyol, Dentur, or Mavi Marmara which generally offer services in the high season.

 Despite Sehir Hatlari trips that stop on each island, the other operators sail to one or two of the islands, so it is always better to watch the stops of the journey before getting on.
 The trips last around one and a half hours from the European Side and about an hour from the Asian Side.
 The tickets are reasonable around 2-3 US Dollars per person changing through the companies.

-You may also book guided tours to Princes Islands or get a private guide to take you please contact us to the desired places on any island.
+You may also book guided tours to Princes Islands or get a private guide to take you, please contact us to the desired places on any island.
 These private tours could be organized by public boats or private yachts upon preference.
 You could consider combining a tour with a Bosphorus cruise if you have extended time.
 Do not hesitate to get in touch with our company to get further information about possible Princes Islands Day Tours, we will be more than happy to help.